Published by Carl Hedinger. Last Updated on October 17, 2023.

 Craggy Gardens sits just off the majestic Blue Ridge Parkway (MP 364-367), providing folks driving through a chance to stop, rest, and take in its beauty.
-It’s also home to some of our favorite hikes in North Carolina and not too far from Asheville.
-Many of the Parkway’s finest views of the Blue Ridge Mountains can be found here, and we’re going to show you what we’ve found after visiting.
+It’s one of our favorite hikes in North Carolina and is high on the list of favorites near Asheville.
+That’s why we think it’d be perfect for a quick day trip.

 “The backside of the mountain is a fight against human nature,’ he said.
-‘You have to care as much about yourself on the way down as you did on the way up.’ ― Mitch Albom, For One More Day
+‘You have to care as much about yourself on the way down as you did on the way ups’ ― Mitch Albom, For One More Day

 Craggy Gardens makes up a small part of the Great Craggy Mountains, a sub-range of the Blue Ridge Mountains.
-“Craggy” comes from the twisted, jagged rock faces found throughout and the area’s highest peak is Craggy Dome (6,105 ft).
+“Craggy” comes from the twisted, jagged rock faces found throughout, and the area’s highest peak is Craggy Dome (6,105 ft).

 Getting to Craggy Gardens

 If you’re visiting during winter, keep in mind that this section of the Parkway closes often due to weather and ice.

 The Craggy Gardens Visitor Center

 The Craggy Gardens Visitor Center sits between the Craggy Gardens and Craggy Pinnacle trails and is open during the warmer months.
-More info can be found here.
-Inside you can find maps and various parks-related souvenirs and gear.

-Craggy Gardens Trails
+Craggy Gardens Hiking Trails

-There are more than a few Craggy Gardens trails, including that ubiquitous Mountains-to-Sea Trail.
-Here’s a breakdown of each one.
+There are more than a few Craggy Gardens hikes, including a portion of the ubiquitous Mountains-to-Sea Trail.

 Craggy Gardens Trail

 Craggy Gardens Trail (1.9 miles roundtrip) will take you through tree-covered, rhododendron-filled paths.
 It runs into the more strenuous Douglas Falls trail shortly after you start.

 Douglas Falls Trail

 As we mentioned, Craggy Gardens Trail meets Douglas Falls Trail, which is part of the Mountains-to-Sea Trail.
 It’s an 8-mile roundtrip hike that leads you through a hardwood forest to the 70-foot Douglas Creek Falls.

 Snowball Mountain Trail

 You can reach the 8-mile roundtrip Snowball Mountain Trail via the Mountains-to-Sea Trail, too.
 This ridge hike leads to beautiful valley views and a former fire tower.

 Craggy Pinnacle Trail

-I consider Craggy Pinnacle Trail more of a drive than a hike, though you need to walk up a steep set of stairs from the Visitor Center to reach the top.
+I consider Craggy Pinnacle Trail more of a drive than a hike, although you will need to walk up a steep set of stairs from the parking lot to reach the top.

 But honestly, I could go back to this area any time of year.
 It’s truly one of the most beautiful parts of North Carolina, and hopefully, you get at least one chance to visit.

 Have you ever driven on this part of the Blue Ridge Parkway?
 What did you think of it?
 Would you come back?